Time delay velocity estimation from a superposition of localized and uncorrelated pulses: Introduction

 In particular, we are interested in developing techniques for velocity estimation on coarse-grained imaging data, such as avalanche photodiode gas-puff imaging (GPI) \cite{cziegler_experimental_2010,zweben_invited_2017,offeddu_gas_2022, terry_realization_2024} or beam emission spectroscopy \cite{mckee_beam_1999, wang_beam_2023}.
 This diagnostic is characterized by its high temporal resolution but relatively low spatial resolution.
 Some traditional velocimetry techniques are based on two-point time delay estimation \cite{grulke_radially_2006, ghim_measurement_2012, cziegler_fluctuating_2013, enters_testing_2023, diab_role_2024}.
 These techniques lead to systematic errors when the velocity of the flow is not aligned with the two points used for the estimation \cite{brotankova_measurement_2009, fedorczak_physical_2012,brandt_investigating_2016,sierchio_comparison_2016}.
 More advanced methods based on two-dimensional cross-correlation functions are typically applied when higher spatial resolution is available \cite{terry_velocity_2005, zweben_edge_2015, zweben_estimate_2011, lampert_novel_2021, agostini_edge_2011}.
 Other methods have been studied based on dynamic programming \cite{kriete_extracting_2018, enters_testing_2023} and blob tracking \cite{kube_blob_2013, zweben_blob_2016, offeddu_cross_2022}.
 These methods are not applicable to the low spatial resolutions of avalanche photodiode GPI \cite{sierchio_comparison_2016}.
 A three-point velocity estimation method has been demonstrated in the case of propagating waves \cite{brandt_investigating_2016, losada_three-point_2024}.

 In this work, we apply a stochastic model to analytically demonstrate that the three-point velocity estimation technique gives exact results for a superposition of uncorrelated, Gaussian structures.
 We test this technique on synthetic data to study its limits of applicability and the effect of signal duration, degree of pulse overlap, spatial and temporal resolution, broad distributions of velocities, noise, elongated and tilted pulses, time-dependent amplitudes and correlations between pulse velocities and amplitudes.
-We show that this technique is not subject to the dimensionality limitation of two-point techniques and that it is applicable to coarse spatial resolutions.
+We show that this technique is not subject to the dimensionality limitation of two-point techniques and that it is applicable to coarse spatial resolutions, making it a complementary tool to analysis methods designed for high spatial resolution diagnostics.

 Another issue many velocity estimation techniques are subject to is the so-called barberpole effect.
 This effect appears when a structure such as a blob or a wavefront propagates in a direction not aligned with its normal.
 This effect can, for example, lead to spurious horizontal velocities even if the structures propagate only vertically \cite{fedorczak_physical_2012}.
 The proposed three-point method is subject to the barberpole effect, however, we show that the errors associated with this are bounded and lower than those under traditional two-point techniques.